Best pushchair brands

 Which? members can log in to access the results.

 Not a Which? member?
-Get instant access to these and our thousands of other reviews with a £1 trial subscription to Which?.
+Join Which? to get instant access to these and our thousands of other reviews.

 |Phil and Teds brand overview|

 1 Based on models tested and available June 2016

 Phil and Teds Verve 2, Phil and Teds Navigator, Phil and Teds Smart Lux